LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-iteration.rst

 object contains a string field for ``name`` and a field that is a list of of the brews available, ``coffeeOptions``.

-Below, we use nest loops to display a list of the shop names and their brew options using nested loops.
+Below, we nest loops to display a list of the shop names and their brew options.

 Sample Razor template: